A Guide to Building Credit and Increasing Your Credit Scores

 Obtaining your credit report

-One of the best places to obtain your credit report is AnnualCreditReport.com.
+The best place to obtain your credit report is AnnualCreditReport.com.
 This site was brought into existence thanks to the Fair and Accurate Credit Transactions Act of 2003 and is operated by the country’s three big credit bureaus: Experian, Equifax, and TransUnion.
-What the site offers is the ability to download a copy of your credit report (one from each bureau) for free once every 12 months.
+What the site offers is the ability to download a copy of your credit report (one from each bureau) for free up to once per week.
 From there, you can look over your reports to not only check for errors but also see what companies are reporting data on you.

 Disputing errors